ska-telescope/mid-cbf-mcs/README.md

 ```

 #### 1. Make sure minikube is up and running
+The following commands use the default minikube profile.
+If you are running the MCS on the Dell server you will need to set up your own minikube profile.
+A new minikube profile is needed for a new cluster, so creating minikube profiles ensures two users on the Dell server do not work on the same cluster at the same time.
+To view the modifications needed to run the following commands on a new minikube profile see Minikube Profiles

 ```
 minikube start    # start minikube (local kubernetes node) minikube status   # check current status of minikube